Nightclub Security Guide™

 At the Door, the Base Matters

-security guard standing at a nightlife entrance wearing professional duty footwear
+Security guard standing at a nightclub entrance wearing professional duty footwear

 The entrance is one of the easiest places to feel whether footwear is helping or failing.